Biden says Russia is considering using chemical, biological weapons in Ukraine

 Biden is due to travel to Europe this week for meetings with allied leaders to discuss tighter sanctions on Russia, on top of the unprecedented financial penalties already announced.
 Ahead of the trip he discussed Russia's "brutal" tactics in a call with European leaders on Monday, the White House said.

-Russia's siege and bombardment of Mariupol port, which European Union foreign policy chief Josep Borrell called "a massive war crime", is increasing pressure for action.
+Russia's siege and bombardment of Mariupol, which European Union foreign policy chief Josep Borrell called "a massive war crime", is increasing pressure for action.

-But EU foreign ministers on Monday disagreed on whether and how to include energy in sanctions, with Germany saying the bloc was too dependent on Russian oil to declare an embargo.
+But EU foreign ministers on Monday disagreed on whether and how to include energy in sanctions, with Germany saying the bloc was too dependent on Russian oil to impose an embargo.

+Biden singled out India for being was "somewhat shaky" in acting against Russia, its biggest supplier of military hardware, but praised the other members of the Quad group, Australia and Japan.

+India has urged an end to the violence in Ukraine but has abstained from voting against its old Cold War ally Russia.

 NO SURRENDER

-The conflict has driven almost a quarter of Ukraine's 44 million people from their homes, and Germany predicted the refugee number could reach as high as 10 million in coming weeks.
+The conflict has driven almost a quarter of Ukraine's 44 million people from their homes, and Germany said the number could reach as high as 10 million in coming weeks.

 A part of Mariupol now held by Russian forces, reached by Reuters on Sunday, was an eerie wasteland.
-Several bodies lay by the road, wrapped in blankets.
+Several bodies wrapped in blankets lay by a road.
 Windows were blasted out and walls were charred black.
 People who came out of basements sat on benches amid the debris, bundled up in coats.

-Some, though, have managed to escape.
-About 8,000 were safely evacuated on Monday through seven humanitarian corridors from towns and cities under fire, including about 3,000 from Mariupol, Ukraine's deputy prime minister said.
+About 8,000 were evacuated on Monday from towns and cities under fire, including about 3,000 from Mariupol, through seven humanitarian corridors, Ukraine's deputy prime minister said.

+The governor of the Zaporizhzhia region said buses evacuating civilians from front-line areas were hit by shelling on Monday and four children were wounded.

 The eastern cities of Kharkiv, Sumy and Chernihiv have also been hard hit.